About the course

 Study is full-time over one year and comprises two semesters of taught modules.
 One module during the second semester includes a placement, followed by an individual empirical research project supervised by a member of staff over the summer.

-Students are taught how to design, plan and conduct health related research and how to evaluate papers, theories, findings and methods used within health psychology.
-Learning takes place in lectures, seminars, laboratories and through directed personal study.
+Students are taught how to design, plan and conduct mental health related research and how to evaluate papers, theories, findings and methods used in clinical psychology, psychiatry and other mental health related disciplines.
+Learning takes place in lectures, seminars, laboratories, practical exercises in communication and through directed personal study.

 Research Methods for Psychology